Navigating the UI

 - Results show matching pages across all books

-- Click a result to navigate directly to that page
+- Click a result to jump directly to that page

 Running a Codebase Audit